jarrydcarelse/jarrydcarelse/README.md

 ---

 ##  What I’m Currently Working On
-- Expanding SmartCoach with more advanced plan generation
+- Expanding SmartCoach with better plan generation
-- Improving animations and gesture UX in React Native
+- Improving animations and gestures in React Native
-- Strengthening TypeScript workflows
+- Strengthening my TypeScript workflow
-- Exploring more AI-powered mobile features
+- Exploring more AI-driven features for mobile apps

 ---